When kids win, we all thrive.

 Because each state relies on a different mix of types of taxes (sales, property, income, etc.), it doesn’t make sense to compare the surcharge to one specific tax in another state.
 However, Michigan currently ranks 14th lowest in the country for average overall effective tax rate, and is lower than all neighboring Great Lakes states.

+While is certainly possible that some high income individuals will pursue lower taxes in other states, they can do that now.
 Unfortunately, when it comes to hiding their income, American millionaires and billionaires are already evading about $150 billion a year in taxes, according to the IRS.
 The best way to handle this is not to lower their tax rates, but to fund the IRS to audit wealthy individuals.

 In 2019, Professor David Arsen at MSU compared school funding growth across states and found that Michigan came in last.
+This stark reality helps explain some of the reason that Michigan has fallen behind other states in recent years.

 Press inquiries please contact info@investinmikids.org